SHORT BIO

 LONG BIO

 Bri’s heart-wrenching sophomore novel, The Half-Life of Love, was shortlisted for The Cybils Award and placed on the OLA Sequoyah Masterlist, and was recently nominated for the Carnegie Medal for Writing.
+Bri lives in Houston, Texas with her husband and two young daughters.

 FUN BIO!